What Not to Cook in a Cast Iron Skillet

 The caveat to avoidance of these types of food comes down to how well you care for your cast iron Cookware.
 When the seasoning has a shiny non-stick Patina not only will you be able to cook these foods but your cast iron will not retain odors associated with these foods.

-Maintaining a shiny cooking surface along with – honing your cast-iron cooking skills could prevent the foods mentioned above from ruining your cast-iron’s cooking surface.
+Maintaining a shiny cooking surface along with – honing your cast-iron cooking skills, like avoiding high heat, could prevent the foods mentioned above from ruining your cast-iron’s cooking surface.

 How to Cook Food That You Shouldn’t on Cast-Iron

-Leaving you with cast iron that has a porous surface or covering that will greedily soak up flavors as the seasoning is not repellent enough.
+Leaving you with cast iron that has a porous surface or covering that will greedily soak up flavors as this seasoning is not repellent enough.
+Ensure you season your cast iron pot before you use it for the first time.

 1. Season Pre-Seasoned Cast-Iron Cookware

-Until the iron undergoes a deep seasoning as well as further regular use to maintain this seasoning it will not work to its full natural non-stick capacity.
+Until the new skillet undergoes a deep seasoning as well as further regular use to maintain this seasoning it will not work to its full natural non-stick capacity.

-Beware that even well-seasoned cast-iron is more likely to take on the flavors of dishes than a stainless steel skillet or other non-stick pans.
+Be aware that even a well-seasoned pan is more likely to take on the flavors of dishes than a stainless steel skillet, stainless steel pan, or regular nonstick pan.

-Mainly because it is not a recommendation to clean cast iron with soap, as the soap breaks down the seasoning quicker and using water and good old scrubbing by hand.
+Mainly because it is not a recommendation to clean cast iron with soap, as the dish soap breaks down the seasoning quicker.
+Try using water and good old scrubbing by hand with steel wool.

 Learn to clean your cast-iron cookware the correct way.
 This allows the seasoning to stay intact longer thus preventing sticking and dishes from taking on odors from previously cooked food.